 - The @font-your-face code is designed for re-use, so other modules can both supply and read active and available font information.

-- Fonts can be exported/imported using Features (7.x-2.x only)
+- Fonts can be exported/imported using Features (7.x-2.x, 8.x via configuration)

 - The main @font-your-face module has no requirements beyond Drupal core and a bit more memory.